Currency:

 No. Generally speaking:

-F5 on keyboard or mouse refresh in the top bar can load the same webpage that we just saw.
+F5 on the keyboard or refresh with the mouse in the top bar can load the same web page we just saw.
 Even if its content is constantly changing.

 Why?